 Lost in a sea of disappointing performances for the Tigers in 2017, Castellanos was quietly a bright spot for the organization as he set new career-high totals in home runs (26), runs (73) and RBI (10...

 Nick Castellanos Contract Information:

-Agreed to a one-year, $3 million contract with the Tigers in January of 2017.
+Agreed to a one-year, $6.05 million deal with the Tigers in January of 2018, avoiding arbitration.

 To instantly reveal our fantasy analysis of every player – including Nick Castellanos – simply subscribe now.

 |2018 Spring Training||26||DET||18||51||47||6||12||7||1||1||5||14||0||0||2||10||0||1||1||.255||.294||.638||.932|